- By J.White

-The current Lewisville Library is the newest and most up-to-date Forsyth County Public Library facility.
-It opened in 2007 thanks to a very supportive community.
+The current Lewisville Branch Library opened in 2007 thanks to a very supportive community.
 The new library building of 15,000 square feet acts as a focal point and continues to draw the community together to meet the needs of Lewisville citizens, all 17,000 of them.
 In fact, the annual door count is more than 60,000 visits.
 The Library’s manager is Raegen Luntz.
 The staff is always ready to assist and provide reference and circulation services.

 The Town of Lewisville provided land for a new building and grants for new computers.
 The Friends of the Lewisville Library have provided funds for children’s programs, furniture, and books.
 The Lewisville Historical Society maintains a collection of local history files for public use.